inkan-tech/http.inkan.link/index.md

 show_call_box: false
 ---

-# Enhance trust in data by chaining private sources
+# Enhance trust in data by chaining verified  sources

 Everyone leaves digital traces on many systems.
 Those data never benefit the user; at best, lawful entities use them in criminal cases.
 Those data are precious from a security point of view because they are easy to create and hard to alter.